Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Problem Formulation

-Also, we define $\txt$ as the trajectory of GD when it is applied to $F$ with the same initial point $\xz$. $\txt$ is the trajectory of fully observed case.
-To be specific, it evolves with
+We define $F$ as the loss function $f$ when all entries of $\Ms$ are observed without noise, i.e., $F(\x) := \frac{1}{4}\fnorm{\x\x^\top - \Ms}^2$.
+We also define $\txt$ as the trajectory of GD when it is applied to $F$ with the same initial point $\xz$, i.e., $\txt$ is the trajectory of the fully observed case.
+Specificially, it evolves with

 from the same starting point $\txz = \xz$.